yupin387/yupin387/README.md

 **🙋‍♀️ My Role**
-I was responsible for the **Member (Customer) side** of the system, covering the full user journey:
+I was responsible for the end-to-end development of the Member (Customer) side of the system, covering both frontend and backend implementation.
+My responsibilities included delivering a complete user journey, from registration and authentication to ticket booking, payment, and review features, while ensuring a responsive, reliable, and user-friendly web experience.
-- Member registration and login
-- Movie and showtime booking
-- Payment processing
-- Post-viewing review and rating

 **Technologies Used:**
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)